cnsheafe/create-react-from-scratch/README.md

-Example code to configure webpack for a react project =
+React From Scratch
+=

+Super simple example code for setting up a React app with Webpack.

 Features
 -